dessn/Pippin/README.md

 If you're not, installing Pippin is simple.

 1. Checkout Pippin
-2. Ensure you have the dependencies install (`pip install -r requirements.txt`)
+2. Ensure you have the dependencies install (`pip install -r requirements.txt`) and that your python version is 3.7+.
 3. Celebrate

 Now, Pippin also interfaces with other tasks: SNANA and machine learning classifiers mostly.